 9. Early Retiree Strategies: There are some strategies here for early retirees.
 While the 5-year rule prevents penalty avoidance with a conversion and immediate distribution, it does allow for penalty-free distributions after five years.
-In exchange, you have to pay the tax on the conversion at least five years before you withdrawal the money.
+In exchange, you have to pay the tax on the conversion at least five years before you withdraw the money.
 But the result can be access to retirement funds long before 59 1/2 without paying the 10% additional tax.

-What some do is to create a Roth IRA conversion ladder.
+What some do is create a Roth IRA conversion ladder.
 They will convert to a Roth IRA one year of living expenses each year for a number of years.
 By converting a little bit each year rather than all at one time, it reduces the tax liability on the conversion and potentially keeps the taxpayer out of a higher tax bracket.
-At the same time, for each conversion, it starts the 5 year clock running.
+At the same time, for each conversion, it starts the 5-year clock running.
 At the end of five years, they will be able to begin withdrawing a year’s worth of expenses without paying the 10% penalty.